Tips for Buying Wholesale Fabrics for Your Clothing or Accessories Line

 This one is very easy to fix.
 Most of us do it like this…

 To avoid this issue, I paid extra to my cutting house for them to unroll and re-roll my yardage when it was received.
-Some contractors have machines that do this.
+They checked for damages and inconsistencies in the fabric.
+Some cutters and sewing contractors have machines that do this.
 My cutter would occasionally do it by hand if the quantities were small.

-And the worst possible – see it every day – pain in the booty – #1 most common mistake…
+And the worst possible see-it-every-day-pain-in-the-arse #1 most common fabric sourcing mistake…

 5) Looking for the Holy Grail of Fabric

 This one’s a doozy.
 I have personally wasted more time on this one than I care to remember.
-And I sure as heck spend a lot of time in my online courses trying to explain it to emerging designers.
+And I sure as heck spend a lot of time in my Launch a Line online course trying to explain it to new fashion entrepreneurs.

 Here’s how it usually goes…